 With the World Health Organisation (WHO) currently predicting that depression will be the second highest cause of morbidity by 2020, it is surely time for employers to address the epidemic.

-We conduct a 2 ½ hour interactive workshop for Disability Claims Assessors, Human Resources personnel, and Managers and Supervisors in any work environment.
+I conduct a 4-hour interactive workshop for Disability Claims Assessors, Human Resources personnel, Managers and Supervisors in any work environment.

 Lesley Burns Occupational Therapist

 29 Muirfield Road Greenside Johannesburg 2193 South Africa